Spring Garden Chores and Checklist

 - Burn or compost debris

-- Turn soil and prepare for planting when the soil is dry enough
+- Turn the soil and prepare for planting when the soil is dry enough

 - Build raised beds

 - Plant cool-season crops